Do You Know Why Your Customers are Calling?

 Consider this scenario: Barry struggles with your automated system.
 He becomes frustrated when all he wants is to speak with a human.
 His pain point is the automated system: your usual self-service doesn’t work for him.

 One of your agents then poses a question: ‘What if we created a dedicated support line for such customers?’
 This solution might not be perfect, but the agent who has suggested it has shown a desire to effect change.

 In truth, no one understands your customer pain points better than your agents.
 They are the ones who can provide the most accurate and insightful feedback about what your customers are experiencing.
 So, why not include them in the conversation?

-Thanks to Kim Ellis, Chief Learning Architect at Go Ginger Learning Solutions
+Contributed by: Kim Ellis, Chief Learning Architect at Go Ginger Learning Solutions

 24. Keep an Eye on Your Auto Messages

 My credit card company’s fraud prevention protocols rejected my online purchase.
 So the retailer sent a form email stating that my purchase was “on hold” until I contacted them with updated credit card information.

 I called immediately since I did not want to miss out on this purchase.
 However, when I called the retailer, the agent said, “Oh, I know our email says that.
 But that’s not what happens.”
 It turned out my order had been cancelled.

 So the agent instructed me to go back to their website and begin my order from the start!
 Sigh!
 The agent also said their form letter has been like that for a while, and she does not know why it has not been updated yet.